 Those are the eight basic chords every new guitarist needs to learn.
 Take note that there are situations when reversing fingers on chords makes sense when switching between chords–what matters is you’re comfortable and enjoying your guitar.
 Now, get practicing!

-You can find more info on Guitar lessons and chords through the link provided.
+You can find more info on guitar lessons and guitar chords through the links provided.